sybrew/the-seo-framework/readme.txt

 	-> Is this even possible?
 		-> If so, we can then also add a link in the admin "See English sitemap" instead of "See base sitemap".

+TODO make issue about adding option for freezing the changed time?

 TODO add "output_robots_noindex_headers" to Core Sitemap.
 	- https://wordpress.org/support/topic/missing-http-header-x-robots-tag-for-wp-sitemap-xml/
 		-> Note we must test wp_sitemaps_enabled.